 The Color Purple by Alice Walker

-A beautiful, deeply affecting portrait of 4 women, The Color Purple explores what “sisterhood” means on three fronts: familial, collegial, and romantic.
-Told through a series of letters, the book follows a young woman named Celie over 20 years and her relationships with the women in her life, from her beloved sister Nettie to her admirable friend Sofia to the glamorous Shug Avery.
-All four women are broken by the men who take advantage of them, and made whole again by the strength of their relationships to other women.
-Despite being a National Book Award winner and a Pulitzer Prize winner, the physical and sexual abuse rampant in the story have caused many challenges since its publication.
+Told through a series of letters, The Color Purple follows a young woman named Celie over 20 years.
+It also follows her relationships with the women in her life, from her beloved sister Nettie to her friend Sofia to the glamorous Shug Avery.
+All four women are broken by the men who take advantage of them.
+Then, made whole again by the strength of their friendships.
+Despite being a National Book Award and Pulitzer Prize, the physical and sexual abuse have caused many challenges.

 Year on the most challenged list: 2007, 2009, #17 most challenged 1990-1999, #17 most challenged 2000-2009